Stray Kids: 2019: Clé series and Woojin's departure

 Stray Kids at the red carpet of TMA in April 2019.

-In early 2019, Stray Kids toured the Asia-Pacific region on their concert tour Unveil Tour "I Am...", starting on January 19 in Bangkok.
+In early 2019, Stray Kids toured the Asia-Pacific region on their concert tour Unveil Tour "I Am...", starting on January 19 in Bangkok, Thailand.
 The group also toured South Korea with the Hi Stay Tour, performing in cities including Busan, Daejeon, and Incheon in March, and a finale at the Olympic Park in Seoul on April 20.
-On March 5, JYPE announced the release of the band's fourth EP Clé 1: Miroh to mark the first anniversary of the group's debut.
+On March 5, JYPE announced the release of the band's fourth EP, Clé 1: Miroh, to mark the first anniversary of the group's debut.
 On April 14, the group earned their first music-show win on M Countdown for the album's lead single, "Miroh".
-On June 19, the band released its first special album Clé 2: Yellow Wood and its lead single "Side Effects", between the American and European legs of its first world tour.
+On June 19, the band released its first special album, Clé 2: Yellow Wood, and its lead single, "Side Effects", between the American and European legs of its first world tour.

 Stray Kids released a digital single titled "Double Knot" on October 9, 2019, and announced the District 9 Unlock World Tour, beginning at Olympic Hall in Seoul from November 23 to 24.
-Their fifth EP Clé: Levanter was initially scheduled for a November 25 release, but on October 28, JYPE announced Kim Woojin had left the group due to personal circumstances, and the release was postponed.
+Their fifth EP, Clé: Levanter, was initially scheduled for a November 25 release, but on October 28, JYPE announced Kim Woojin had left the group due to personal circumstances, and the release was postponed.
 On November 13, the group released the music video for "Astronaut", its first single as an eight-member group; it was followed on December 9 by Cle: Levanter.
 On December 19, as part of the Hi Stay Tour, Stray Kids performed at Yoyogi National Gymnasium, Tokyo, with an audience of 8,000 people.
 The group released the digital single "Mixtape: Gone Days", the first single of the Mixtape Project, on December 26.

-2020: Japanese debut, 生 series and All In
+2020: Japanese debut, 生 series, and All In

 Stray Kids released its first English versions of "Double Knot" and "Levanter" as digital singles—together titled Step Out of Clé—and a performance video of the English version of "Double Knot" on January 24, 2020.
 The band's debut release in Japan, through Epic Records Japan, was the compilation album SKZ2020, which contains new recordings of previous songs, as well as Japanese versions of "My Pace", "Double Knot", and "Levanter".
-The group released the second Mixtape Project digital single "Mixtape: On Track" on March 26.
-On June 3, Stray Kids released its first Japanese single "Top", and its B-side "Slump"; these were used as the theme song and the ending theme for the anime Tower of God, respectively. a Korean version was released on May 13 and an English version was released on May 20.
+The group released the second Mixtape Project digital single, "Mixtape: On Track", on March 26.
+On June 3, Stray Kids released its first Japanese single, "Top", and its B-side, "Slump"; these were used as the theme song and the ending theme for the anime Kami no Tō: Tower of God, respectively.
+A Korean version was released on May 13, and an English version was released on May 20.
 The single debuted at number one on the Japanese Oricon Singles Chart, making Stray Kids the fourth foreign male artists to debut at number one on the chart with their first single, after Jang Keun-suk, Exo, and iKon.